MegaAndi3000/ninbot/README.md

 ## log_bot

-This Bot simply saves every message that is sent to text files.
+This Bot simply saves every message, that is sent, edited or deleted.

 ## poll_bot